oasrcode/UT4-Game/README.md

 ### Deployment 🏗️
 ***
 * Open the project with unity hub.
-* In te assets folder go to Scenes and double clic on the scene named Menu.
+* In the assets, folder go to Scenes and double click on the scene named Menu.
 * :warning: Go to Game View and change the resolution to FullHD (1920x1080). :warning:
 * And now the project its ready to be tested.

 ### How to play ♟️